afloresep/qligfep/README.md

 3. Modified setup.py: Made several enhancements to setup.py for a smoother user experience:
     1. Now, setup.py automatically copies files from 1.ligprep to 3.setup, eliminating the need for manual intervention.
     2. If there is an existing folder from previous runs (e.g., 1.protein), setup.py creates a new folder (e.g., 1.protein-2) to avoid conflicts.
     3. Implemented an intelligent search in qprep.inp to find the cys bond that requires adding.
-It then references the atom number from the search results and incorporates it when calling QligFEP.
+It then references the atom number in protein.pdb file and incorporates it when calling QligFEP.
     4. Enhanced QligFEP.py: Introduced dynamic generation of submit.sh files in QligFEP.py based on the cluster specified as an argument (CSB/TETRA).
 This improvement ensures seamless compatibility with different cluster environments.

 5. Added Template with Comprehensive Scripts: Included a template containing all the necessary scripts for each step of the process.
 This comprehensive template streamlines the execution of the workflow, enhancing overall efficiency.